 - No Celebrities Were Harmed: Their music appears in the Sanrio mobile game Show By Rock!!
 Fes a Live under the guise of Maximum the Horton, a band of pig characters based heavily on their likeness.

 - Nu Metal: Cite Korn as an influence and mix clean, harsh and rapped vocals.
 Not your typical Nu Metal band, though, it's safe to say.

 - Rearrange the Song: Mimi Kajiru Shinuchi is a whole EP's worth of this, released thirteen years after the original Mimi Kajiru.

 - Self-Backing Vocalist: Ryo-kun and Nao both frequently do this.

 - Sibling Team: Half of them.
 Nao recruited her younger brother Ryo after Sugi and Key left the band.

 - The Smurfette Principle: Nao is the only female member of the band.
-She is also the oldest member of them and she's reaching her fourties.
+She is also the oldest member, pushing 45 at the time of this writing.

 - Visual Kei: Invoked in the video for "Zetsubou Billy", which depicts a Stylistic Suck Visual band, among other Stylistic Suck takes on other music subcultures.

 - Vocal Tag Team: A big part of their sound is the constant alternating between Daisuke's rap/screamed vocals, Ryo-kun's middle ground cleans (although he does scream quite a bit as well) and Nao's fully clean, pop-esque style.

 - While he very rarely sings lead, Ue-chan usually contributes backing vocals.
 In live performances especially, he frequently fills in for harmony parts, whenever Ryo-kun or Nao would have overdubbed their own backing vocals on the album. (see Self-Backing Vocalist)